STAFFS HOME GUARD WEBSITE - MISCELLANEOUS BIRMINGHAM MEMORIES

 There is already a small queue at the bus shelter in New Street.
 My mother and I join the end of it.
 People hurry by us in both directions, their clothing mainly dark and devoid of colour, their faces pale.
 The majority are women, carrying shopping bags or tugging children; almost all wear a felt hat of some sort with just the odd one bare-headed or in a head-scarf tied in the form of a turban.
 Hats, overcoats, gloves, scarves, nothing of what they wear is fresh or new.
 Just down the street a newspaper seller is offering the two local evening papers, the Despatch and the Mail, with the familiar cry: "Spatchermile......... spatchermile".
 Above all of our heads in the cold, winter sky the first few starlings are returning to their homes on roofs and ledges after a day of foraging in parks and suburban gardens.
 Soon there will be thousands of them, wheeling overhead in great dark clouds, their chirping a continuous chorus almost drowning out the noise of the traffic.
 How strange is their desire to rush into the city centre at this time of the day when I and everyone else are happy to be leaving it.

-Eventually - but not for at least another quarter of an hour - our bus, always a double-decker, will appear and I can antipitate that moment.
+Eventually - but not for at least another quarter of an hour - our bus, always a double-decker, will appear and I can anticipate that moment.
+It

-We are still here, in the bustle of New Street, and it is not our turn yet.
+We are still here, in the bustle of New Street.
+I anticipate the journey, undertaken so many times before.
+But it is not our turn yet.
 My mother and I stand there, waiting for the 4.15 to arrive, and look out across the street.
 It is a year or two after the bombing of 1940 and 1941.
 As far as I am concerned the street has always looked like this and probably always will.
 The buildings behind me seem to have emerged unscathed.
 The Odeon cinema, a few paces down the street, appears to be open, as is a crowded little snack bar near to where we are standing.
 Of course it is difficult to tell what the state of the upper storeys is and, anyway, that is all part of normal life and not really of any interest to me at all.

 On the other side of the street, though, it is a different story.
 Directly opposite is Horne's, a gentlemen's outfitters housed in an ornate Victorian brick building similar to many further up New Street towards the Town Hall.
 It is open for business.
 But I think that it is only part of the ground floor which is available to the owners.
 Above, the windows seem to be missing or blanked out; behind them one assumes is chaos, scorched debris, fallen timbers, missing roof.
 I can see some lights on already somewhere within, in the area which is open to customers.
 The official blackout time is still an hour or two away after which not the faintest glimmer will be visible; but I shall be safely back home by then.

 To the left of Horne's is a building which always fascinates me.
 It is, or rather was, a tall, light-coloured, confident modern building, but it is now grubby and forlorn.
 My mother tells me that it used to be Marshall and Snelgrove's, a beautiful shop which she visited from time to time and I try to imagine it in its original state, its white façade pristine and crowds of customers going in and out of its doors.
 I must have seen it then but was too young for the image to have registered.
 Today it is just a shell, still standing, but above each of its many curved windows, now blank and gaping, a great black smear stretches up the stonework where flames and smoke erupted from within as the interior was being consumed.
-It is hard to see how it can ever be restored to its former glory but it will be, eventually, in the form of a replacement with a broader façade and in a rough approximation of the original form and texture.
+This image (left) shows a fire being dealt with, next door, during the morning of 25th September 1940.
+Perhaps the shop was damaged at that time; but it was a month later, in October, when the building was wholly burnt out, to create the appearance which I am now seeing.
+It is hard to imagine how it can ever be restored to its former glory but it will be, eventually, in the form of a replacement with a broader façade and in a rough approximation of the original form and texture.

 There are still horse-drawn vehicles about, usually brewers' drays bearing the name of their owners, Ansells or Mitchell & Butlers, or carts belonging to the LMS or GWR.
 One of these vehicles draws up alongside the pavement to my right, as they sometimes do.
 The driver in muffler and cloth cap gets down off his cart, comes to the head of the horse and ties on its nosebag.
 As he completes this operation the horse starts to eat and simultaneously decides to empty its bladder, to my delight.
 What amazes me is the volume that the animal produces.
 It spreads out for several feet around over the surface of the street, and lingers there on the cobbles, steaming in the cold air.
 The driver pays not the slightest attention and moves down the flank to adjust the harness in some way.
 In fascination I watch his small, hob-nailed boots splash through the pool with a muffled clatter.
 He doesn't even glance down.
 And here's me, I ponder, who gets ticked off for even thinking of walking through a puddle of rainwater.